 - The Standard bank access account allows you to make sizable transactions, unlike other entry-level accounts with very low limits

 Competitive disadvantages of the Standard bank Access Account

-The fees are a bit higher compared to most offers of a similar product in the market when attaining services directly from Standard bank branch.
+The fees are a bit higher compared to most offers of a similar product in the market when attaining services directly from the Standard bank branch.

 As one of the leading traditional banks in South Africa, Standard bank managed to foresee the 2020 price competition hence they revised their fees before other banks.

 By the time most banks were changing fees; Standard bank had already settled their 2020 fees, showing great competence in the industry.